wkbw/Real-Time-Bus-Tracker/README.md

 * The *bus-button* class was added to the stylesheet and the button text changed to explain the map

 ## [How to Run]
-To run, click the Dog Park Bus Trip Fun! button on the map.
+To run, click the <font color="red">Dog Park Bus Trip Fun!</font> button on the map.
 The marker will start moving along the bus route to the dog parks.

 ## Improvements to Enhance Features/Functionality
 This map could be improved by: